artpaiva/arlebis/README.md

 # Arlebis
-Custom theming for each article
+A digital newspaper with custom theming for each article